Realising sets of integers as mapping degree sets: Introduction

+builds a bridge from topology to number theory: Each ordered pair of manifolds $M, N$ as above gives a subset $D(M,N)$ of the integers.

-In general, it is not easy to compute or even estimate $D(M,N)$, and results have been obtained only in special cases.
-Some examples include computations for infinite self-mapping degree sets of 3-manifolds~\cite{SWWZ}, finiteness results for certain non-trivial circle bundles~\cite{Ne2} and hyper-torus bundles~\cite{DLSW}, computations for certain products together with connections to the individual self-mapping degrees of their factors~\cite{Sa,Ne1}, as well as for sets of degrees of maps for simply connected targets, including maps between highly connected even dimensional manifolds~\cite{DW}, and the conjectured unboundedness of some $D(M,N)$ for each simply connected manifold $N$~\cite{CMV}.
-Conversely, a possibly even harder problem is to realise arbitrary sets of integers as mapping degree sets.
-More precisely, the following question seems to be widely open:
+Calculating or estimating $D(M,N)$ for various classes of manifolds $(M,N)$ is a topic with a long history and applications, and it is still very active to date.
+Some fairly recent examples include computations for infinite self-mapping degree sets of 3-manifolds~\cite{SWWZ}, computations and estimates for self-mapping degrees for products together with connections to the individual self-mapping degrees of their factors~\cite{Ne1}, as well as for simply connected targets, such as the conjectured unboundedness of some $D(M,N)$ for each simply connected manifold $N$~\cite{CMV}.
+For a much richer discussion and results, we refer the reader to the references in the aforementioned papers.

+Conversely, the problem of realising arbitrary sets of integers as mapping degrees does not seem to have been rigorously addressed thus far.
+More precisely, the following question is widely open:

 \begin{prob} Given a set $A\subseteq\Z$ with $0\in A$, are there closed oriented manifolds $M$ and $N$ such that $D(M,N)=A$? \end{prob}